Much greater risk of mental disorders in children of low-income parents

 Social factors come into play

 The researchers also performed an analysis only on children adopted abroad, i.e. families where children and parents are not genetically related to each other.
-Such analyzes may account for genetics, which can affect both mental disorders and income.
+Such analyses may account for genetics, which can affect both mental disorders and income.
 They found a greater proportion of mental disorders in adopted children living in low-income families than in high-income families.

 – The connection between parents' income and mental disorders in adopted children supports the hypothesis that a part of the background for mental disorders in children and young people is due to social factors.
 But the associations were clearly lower than in the general population, Kinge explains.